lhcb-bicocca/documentation/docs/source/server.rst

 - 3x1920Gb SSD SATAIII disks
 - 4x18Tb SATAIII 7200rpm HDD disks

+while the other one (Pearly-Gates) features

+- NVIDIA A6000 40Gb GPU
+- 2x24 core AMD EPYC 7402P 2.8GHz CPU
+- 128Gb RAM
+- 2x1920Gb SSD SATAIII disks
+- 4x18Tb SATAIII 7200rpm HDD disks

 Requesting an account
 *********************
-The server is connected to the accounting system of the MIB INFN section.
+The servers are connected to the accounting system of the MIB INFN section.
 First you need to have a valid computing account with MIB-INFN and then you can ask for access to the server by sending an email to **brownie-admins@lists.mib.infn.it**.
 Once approved, you will be available to connect with the username and password of your MIB account.

-You will also be added to the brownie users' mailing list (**brownie-users@lists.mib.infn.it**).
+You will also be added to the servers users' mailing list (**brownie-users@lists.mib.infn.it**).
 Feel free to send messages to this list for discussing troubles or software requests.

 Connection